- Who is eligible?

 - Offer an MPH (or equivalent professional public health masters degree).
-You may (and, in the case of schools of public health, must) offer additional degrees, including bachelors and doctoral degrees, but the MPH is the primary key to eligibility for CEPH accreditation.
+You may (and, in the case of schools of public health, must) offer additional degrees, such as bachelor’s and doctoral degrees, but the MPH is the primary key to eligibility for CEPH accreditation.

 - Be located in a regionally accredited college or university (for US-based programs and schools).
 For information on international eligibility, see CEPH’s Procedures Manual and contact CEPH staff.

-- Be prepared to submit an application, as outlined in CEPH’s Procedures Manual, and be prepared to comply with the appropriate set of accreditation criteria (schools of public health or public health programs).
+- Prepare an initial application submission (IAS), as outlined in CEPH’s Procedures Manual, and be prepared to comply with the appropriate set of accreditation criteria.

 How much does accreditation cost?